 - Don’t work on the desktop computer or laptop on the administrator account and a specially created account with limited rights.
 On smartphones and tablets, don’t hold Root access permanently.
-Better don’t use it at all.
+It is better don’t use it at all.

 - Do not ignore the security updates of the operating system and other programs.

-- Use Antivirus and firewall or just buy a good defense, which contain both functions, such as GridinSoft Anti-Malware.
+- Use Antivirus and firewall or buy a good defense, which contains both functions, such as GridinSoft Anti-Malware.